neha-r-p/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+    Declaring the class component and extending React base class, using a constructor function and calling super(), calling render() to be able to return JSX and render to DOM

 - [ ] Name at least three lifecycle methods?

+    render, componentDidMount, componentDidUpdate

 - [ ] Why are forms used so often in web applications and software?

 - [ ] What advantages are there by using a forms library like Formik?